-Daughter of Charity Sister André Randon just turned 116.
+Daughter of Charity Sister André Randon turned 116 in February.

 She is the oldest person in Europe and the second-oldest person in the world.
 117-year-old Japanese woman Kane Tanaka is the only person to surpass her in age.